-Digital disruption: two words that either excite you or strike fear in your heart...maybe a little bit of both.
-By now, most executives recognize tech isn’t an industry but rather a horizontal category affecting every vertical.
+Digital transformation: two words that either excite you or strike fear in your heart… maybe a little bit of both.
+By now, most executives recognize that “tech” isn’t an industry, but rather a horizontal category affecting every vertical.
 Mega trends in consumer technology have forced mature corporations to change the way they view their business in the digital age.
 They either transform themselves to become a tech company or complement their core offering with technology.
 (Think: Encyclopedia Britannica or Chase’s QuickPay.)

 But knowing your company needs to adapt its business model for a digital world and knowing how to do that are very different things.
-Corporations that are fairly new to technology innovate by developing a new tech product, expanding digital presence, or reinventing to be digital first.
+Corporations that are fairly new to technology innovate by developing a new tech product, improving an existing digital presence, or transforming their core business to be digital first.

 Corporations fall into one of six innovation profiles.
 I could probably write an article about each (and maybe someday I will), but for now I’ll quickly cover what they look like, their benefits, and their drawbacks.
 Certain models work better in certain industries, and they’ve all got pitfalls you should look out for.

-Figuring out your company’s innovation profile can help ensure you’re on the right track.
+Figuring out your company’s digital transformation profile can help ensure you’re on the right track.
 Know thyself, as the philosopher says.

 Take a look, and see if any of these sound familiar.